 The reports are abnormal if the fallopian tubes in the report can be seen scarred, damaged or blocked.
 In case the tubes are blocked, there is no chance of the woman to get pregnant as the egg cannot meet the sperm.
 If the uterus is abnormal, it may show tissue that divides the uterus.
 Also, abnormal growths such as polyps or fibroids may be present.

 Many might feel that the dye test can improve their chances of getting pregnant.
-Pregnancy chances have slight possibility of improvement in the first months following an HSG.
+Pregnancy chances have a slight possibility of improvement in the first months following an HSG.
 This is because the flushing of tubes may open a minor blockage or clean out the debris that prevented pregnancy.

 There is always a small risk associated with X-Ray.
 Although the amount of radiation used during the procedure is not much, there is a chance of cell and tissue damage.

-Although less than 1%, there is also a slight possibility of a pelvic infection after the test.
+Although less than 1%, there is also a slight possibility of pelvic infection after the test.
 Chances can be higher in case you have had an infection before.
 If you experience fever or excessive pain after the test, be sure to call your doctor.